 - 6. Now that you have adjusted for depth, tighten the forward lock lever (over the tool arms).
 This lever must be tight to minimize vibration.
 For safety, it is advised at this time that you turn the motor off.
 Place the chip deflector/silencer around the rotor and over the cutting tips.
 Grooves in the chip deflector/silencer will fit snugly over the cutting tip screw heads when installed correctly.
 This silencer is very important, and it should be used on every rotor.
 There are currently two types of chip deflector/silencers.
 The first, the 50-703 standard version, is used in most applications.
 The second, the 50-754, has double thick silencer blocks and a lock clip to increase pressure on the rotor.
-The 50-754 chip deflector/silencer works well on the thin solid rear rotors In 2012 Pro-Cut will introduce a third type, which has wide pads and a wider wire loop which will make this type function better on thicker rotors. - 7.
+The 50-754 chip deflector/silencer works well on the thin solid rear rotors some passenger vehicles have. - 7.
 Once cut depth is set, tool arms are locked down, and silencer is secure, you may turn the motor back on.
 Press the feed engagement knob to engage the automatic feed.
-Provided that you previously set the shutoff cam correctly, the lathe will shut off when the cut is complete.
+Provided that you previously set the shut-off cam correctly, the lathe will shut off when the cut is complete.
 The cut will take two to four minutes depending on the size of the rotor.